Supporting small producers in high-mountain regions

-Title: Supporting the local economy in selected high-mountain regions
+Title: Supporting the local economy in selected high-mountain regions in Tajikistan

-Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Cooperation Economic and Development (BMZ)

-Overall term: 2016 to 2022
+Overall term: 2019 to 2022

 Particularly remote and inaccessible high-mountain regions in Tajikistan suffer from the economic situation, which has deteriorated, the infrastructure, which is in need of repair, and the generally difficult economic conditions in the country.
 Small farmers, as well as micro, small and medium-sized enterprises (MSMEs), have inadequate access to productive resources, markets, expertise and transport infrastructure.
 This results in disadvantages in terms of competition and production costs.